 Right at shift change I knew that something was wrong.
 My gut was screaming to start the day by checking her first.
 Things just didn’t seem right.
 Her labs looked terrible.
 SHE looked terrible.
 Continue reading

 Authenticity.
 Honesty.
 Substance.
 Realness.
 These words keep fighting their way to the surface this morning as I struggle with my jumbled-up thoughts.
 Continue reading

 When you see me rushing off the unit in the evening, it may look like I’m running away from you … and maybe I am.
 In a way.
 At least a tiny bit.

-As a nurse on a fast-paced telemetry unit, each shift is a blur of call lights, monitors, meds, rounding doctors, ringing phones, and endless beeps.
+As a nurse on a fast-paced telemetry unit, each and every shift is a blur of call lights, monitors, meds, rounding doctors, ringing phones, and endless beeps.
 There are ECGs to read, Continue reading

 I went to a meeting recently where the speaker began by saying that we need to keep an open mind.
 Well, I’ve been Debi long enough to know that Debi just doesn’t do that well.
 Continue reading

 There are many aspects of Lupus that I hate.
 I know I shouldn’t, but I can’t help it.
 I do.
 Continue reading